aadams1605/aadams1605/README.md

 <h3 align="center">A full stack developer from the UK</h3>

-- 🔭 As part of a group project, I contributed to the development of a mobile app called [TravelTribe](https://www.travtribe.me).
-This was a project that I pitched, with the idea being to connect solo travellers around the globe.
+- 🔭 I pitched and contributed to the development of [TravelTribe](https://www.travtribe.me), a mobile-first design connecting solo travellers globally.

 - 👯 Working on a similar project, we created an Airbnb clone called [FindMySkipper](https://findmyskipper-7dab393e30af.herokuapp.com/listings).